sremm/sremm.github.io/contact.md

 ## About me

-As a sports enthusiast and former athlete, I navigate the intersections of sports, science, and technology, driven by a curiosity for the intricacies of the human body.
+As a sports enthusiast and athlete in functional fitness & crossfit, I navigate the intersections of sports, science, and technology, driven by a curiosity for the intricacies of the human body.

 With a background in judo and cheerleading, I've developed an appreciation for movement and its intricate relationship with the mind.

 Now, I channel that passion into my work, utilizing engineering to delve deeper into understanding human movement and exploring ways to disseminate that knowledge to individuals.